-Facility Issues Identified Conlon Farm Recreation Complex Diamonds generally in need of repair; Backstop at Community Field in need of maintenance; T-ball and Meter field need repairs to fields, dugouts and backstops; Minor field needs repairs to backstop and closed dugout; Civitan Field needs maintenance, has drainage problems and could be remeasured; Fields often pool with water, and are in need of more regular maintenance (i.e. mowing, dragging); More lights needed Fallbrook Ball Field In need of upgrading Clyde Memorial Ball Park In need of upgrading and maintenance McDonalds Corners Ball Park Outstanding refurbishments and maintenance Relies on volunteers to keep diamond playable
+Facility Issues Identified Conlon Farm Recreation Complex Diamonds generally in need of repair; Backstop at Community Field in need of maintenance; T-ball and Meter field need repairs to fields, dugouts and backstops; Minor field needs repairs to backstop and closed dugout; Civitan Field needs maintenance, has drainage problems and could be remeasured; Fields often pool with water, and are in need of more regular maintenance (i.e. mowing, dragging); More lights needed Fallbrook Ball Field In need of upgrading Clyde Memorial Ball Park In need of upgrading and maintenance Vincent Hall Memorial Ball Park Outstanding refurbishments and maintenance Relies on volunteers to keep diamond playable

-In addition, user groups indicated a need for a community indoor facility to provide training and sports camps in the off-season as the character of the gyms and sport of baseball limit the types of training that can be undertaken.
+In addition, user groups indicated a need for a community indoor facility to provide training and sports camps in the off-season as the gyms lack the equipment needed for training.

-Projected Based on the current 'effective' supply of 15.5 ball diamonds including the school supply, and a population standard of 1 diamond per 3,000 residents, the Municipalities have a surplus of 7.3 diamonds.
-When forecasted population growth is accounted for, the surplus will be reduced to 5.5 fields by the end of the planning period.
+Based on the current 'effective' supply of 14.5 ball diamonds including the school supply, and a population standard of 1 diamond per 3,000 residents, the Municipalities have a surplus of 6.3 diamonds.
+When forecasted population growth is accounted for, the surplus will be reduced to 4.2 fields by the end of the planning period.